 Nice waterfall on the mountain side of the town.

 Someo's newer part of town.
 The house we had come to find is one of those on the left.

 And the older, medieval section.

 Onward.
 This road, by the way, eventually ends in the Alps.
 It does not continue north to any major cities.
 So we doubled back a bit.
 Looking at the map now it seems we took the 560 out of Switzerland, which became the 337 in Italy.
-Giuseppe, having lived in the area all his life, knew some back roads to take; winding, narrow, mountain roads through deep woods, that eventually met up with the road that goes through the Valle Vigezzo, the same path that the Centovalli railroad of the Lago Maggiore Express takes.
+We took back roads, winding, narrow, mountain roads through deep woods, that eventually met up with the road that goes through the Valle Vigezzo, the same path that the Centovalli railroad of the Lago Maggiore Express takes.
 We made a few small stops here, as you can do from the Express trip.
 We saw the cathedral in Re, the towns of Santa Maria Maggiore and Druogno, before we headed toward Domodossola and then back to Stresa.
 All of that along the same routes as the trains.
 Someo to Santa Maria Maggiore: 43 km, 53 minutes.
 And from Santa Maria Maggiore back to Stresa, about the same: 57 km, 46 minutes.